-Almost 70 per cent of the State’s geographical area lies in the semi-arid region, rendering it vulnerable to water scarcity.
+Almost 70% of Maharashtra state’s geographical area lies in the semi-arid region, rendering it vulnerable to water scarcity.
 The plight of people living in these areas has been exacerbated, considering that three of the past five years have been declared as drought years by the government of Maharashtra.
 As a result of this, the fluctuating agricultural productivity and corresponding fluctuation in incomes have led to an increase in poverty in the area.

 UNICEF Maharashtra, in collaboration with the State’s Disaster Management, Relief and Rehabilitation Department, carried out a rapid assessment to measure the impact of drought and related consequences and coping mechanisms for communities, especially children and women in the Marathwada region in 2015-16.
-It was found that almost 50 per cent of villages had only one source of water for drinking and other domestic purposes.
-27 per cent of the farmers did not have any water management techniques and during water scarcity, about 84 per cent of families faced irrigation challenges.
+It was found that almost 50% of villages had only one source of water for drinking and other domestic purposes.
+27% of the farmers did not have any water management techniques and during water scarcity, about 84% of families faced irrigation challenges.

 Women were disproportionately affected by scarcity.
 This increased their burden in terms of household tasks as they need to travel further in order to search for water, fuel and fodder.
 This has a direct impact on their sanitation, hygiene and nutritional outcomes, which also affect their next generations.

 In order to address the problem, UNICEF along with the government of Maharashtra implemented ‘Women-led Water, Sanitation, Hygiene and Resilient Practices Project’ or W-SHARP in 2018 in the region.
 The Project sought to enhance water, livelihood and food security across 100 villages which include 10,000 families in two drought-affected areas of the state.